 Please note that external battery packs will only increase run-time, and will not affect the load capacity of the UPS.
-If your UPS is overloaded, you will need to either replace the device with a larger load capacity UPS or spread your load across multiple UPS devices.
+If your UPS is overloaded, you will need to replace the device.
+Either with a larger load capacity UPS or spread your load across multiple UPS devices.

-This is probably the question that is most important in determining the correct UPS model for your environment, because it is often one of the most difficult to change.
+This is probably the question that is most important in determining the correct UPS model for your environment.
+That is to say, it is often one of the most difficult to change.
 If you do not select a UPS device with the appropriate Input/Output Power requirements for your environment, you will end up with a UPS that is incompatible and unusable.
 There are a lot of details that I could get into, but I’ll keep it simple: match your plugs and receptacles!

 First is Input, which requires you to match the UPS Plug with your environment’s receptacle.
 Changing your pre-existing receptacle will generally require an electrician, so it’s best to avoid that step if possible.
 Here are a few common examples:

 Second is Output, which requires you to match the UPS receptacles with the plugs from the hardware that the UPS will support.
 Check to see if all the supported hardware has a similar plug, and if not, how many of each receptacle will be required.

 There are many options of UPS models with different types of plugs and receptacles, so make sure you are accurate.
 Volta offers a pre-site visit for prospective customers to make sure that the UPS devices we are proposing will be the best fit for your IT environment.